 Len and Bev have been active volunteers for all the professional golf tournaments in Maui and Phoenix, but the LPGA holds a special place in their hearts.
 After some 30 years, Len retired as chair of TV coverage and Bev as volunteer coordinator for the Phoenix LPGA.

 “The Lethbridge YMCA has been an integral part of our lives for many years.
 Many friendships have been forged with other members and new friends are made as the membership changes.
 We have seen how important the Y is to the development of young children and teenagers.
 The fact that anyone can take part in Y programs was important to us.
 We were excited about the chance to be a part of the new building and sensed that our donation would benefit any Lethbridge citizens who choose to take advantage of the beautiful new facility”.

 What Is Our Community Campaign?

 As the community grows, the need for our services grows and the YMCA must increase its efforts to build healthy communities.
-Working with governments, partners and stakeholders, the Capital Campaign will allow the YMCA to reinvest in existing initiatives and create new opportunities that improve the overall health of community members.
+Working with governments, partners and stakeholders, the Community Campaign will allow the YMCA to reinvest in existing initiatives and create new opportunities that improve the overall health of community members.